 This month, Vancouverites are privy to one of the brightest meteors shower of the year — the Geminid meteor shower.

-The shower peaks on December 13 -14, and it produces an army of shooting stars.
-Specifically, this dazzling astral display is meant to produce more than one meteor per minute - which means up to 100 of the bright stars per hour.
+The shower peaks on Dec.
+13 to 14, and it produces an army of shooting stars.
+Specifically, this dazzling astral display produces more than one meteor per minute, which means up to 100 of the bright stars per hour.

 Last month, Vancouver witnessed the Leonid meteor shower, which also produced extremely bright meteors; however, the November shower did not produce as many of the speeding beams.
 The Leonid shower produces 10 to 15 at its peak per hour, compared to the impressive 100 meteors an hour that the Geminid can.